zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

     - A non-negative least squares has also been included.
 Vectorisation for it is not possible.

 - A HYPR denoising implementation, see Christian, B. T., Vandehey, N. T., Floberg, J. M., & Mistretta, C. A. (2010).
 Dynamic PET Denoising with HYPR Processing.
 Journal of Nuclear Medicine, 51(7), 1147–1154. https://doi.org/10.2967/jnumed.109.073999

+- An interactive orthogonal viewer, for viewing 3D numpy arrays.

 Most modules used can be installed via pip.
 For MOOSE, use ```pip install moosez```.
 See https://moosez.readthedocs.io/en/latest/installation.html#installing-via-pip.